 The institution of the Ombudsman is headed by the Ombudsman/woman and his/her 3 deputies.
 One deputy Ombudsman/woman deals with anti-discrimination issues and is the head of the Department for Non-discrimination.

-There are five departments in the Office: Human Rights Protection Department, Department for Persons deprived of liberty and NPM, Department for Non-discrimination, Comunitation, cooperation and Promotion Department and General Service Department.
+There are six departments in the Office: Human Rights Protection Department, Department for Persons deprived of liberty and NPM, Department for Non-discrimination, Whistleblower protection Department, Communication, Cooperation and Promotion Department and General Service Department.

-The Ombudsperson, as well as deputy ombudspersons, are appointed by the Croatian Parliament for a term of eight years with the possibility of reappointment.
+elected by the Croatian Parliament for a term of eight years, with the possibility of reappointment.

 |Grounds / Fields||Employment||Education||Housing||Social Protection & Healthcare||Goods and Services||Other|